naeembeg/naeembeg/README.md

 ### 👨‍🎓 About Me

 I'm a passionate 3<sup>rd</sup> year Computer Science & Engineering undergraduate at Ahsanullah University of Science and Technology (AUST), Bangladesh.
-With a strong academic record (CGPA: 3.00+/4.00), I'm driven by a desire to become an industry-leading AI/ML expert.
+With the academic record (CGPA: 3.00+/4.00), I'm driven by a desire to become an industry-leading AI/ML expert.

 ---